Skip to main content

 Bonus Supplement: CoQ10

-This naturally occurring antioxidant produced in our bodies is essential for cellular energy production.
+This naturally-occurring antioxidant produced in our bodies is essential for cellular energy production.
 Supplementing with CoQ10 (in addition to a good prenatal vitamin) has many health benefits, especially for fertility.
-It has been shown to improve sperm motility, density, and morphology, as well as improve egg quality.

-Your doctor may recommend supplementing with CoQ10, particularly if you are undergoing IVF or want to try to improve egg quality.
-There are different forms of this nutrient, some more readily absorbed than others.
-Talk to your practitioner to determine what dosing and form are best for you.
+Note: There are various forms of this nutrient, some more readily absorbed than others.
+Ask your healthcare provider to determine what dosing and form are best for you.

-9. Keep it up
+9. Keep It Up

-While these nutrients are important, many others are as well, and a regimen is not necessarily a "one size fits all" kind of deal.
-The question "What nutrients do I need?" can ultimately best be answered after your fertility specialist has evaluated all of your bloodwork.
-Always check with your healthcare provider before starting a vitamin regimen, and ask which additional supplements may suit your individual needs.
+While the nutrients we discussed above are important, there are many others to consider, and a vitamin regimen is not necessarily a "one size fits all" kind of deal.
+The question "What nutrients do I need?" will be answered best after your fertility specialist has evaluated all of your blood work.

 The Bottom Line: Be Proactive

-At Illume Fertility, we offer a premium selection of vitamins and supplements we trust.
-If you’re a patient at Illume and are interested in purchasing supplements through us, please contact your nutritionist or Care Team.
-Good luck on your path to parenthood - you’re already taking a big first step by ensuring you get all the right nutrients!
+Here at Illume Fertility, we offer a premium selection of vitamins and supplements that have been researched and approved by our doctors and nutritionists.
+If you’re a patient at Illume and are interested in purchasing supplements through us, please contact your nutritionist or a member of your Illume Care Team.

 Jill is a Registered Dietitian Nutritionist who has been providing nutrition guidance to children and adults for over 20 years.
 She currently supports both PCOS and fertility patients at Illume Fertility with her broad experience and unique perspective.
 Jill is passionate about helping people work towards their healthiest selves by providing evidence-based, sustainable, personalized diet and lifestyle guidance.